Sandbox with Roof DIY- a weekend DIY project that will entertain kids for hours!

-Indigo's 2nd birthday is coming up in a few weeks (omg, where does the time go????)
-He loves playing in the sand at the beach so we thought we'd make him a sandbox for his brithday.
-I'm in the process of landscaping the backyard, so I wanted the sandbox look nice.
+Indigo’s 2nd birthday is coming up in a few weeks (omg, where does the time go????)
+He loves playing in the sand at the beach so we thought we’d make him a DIY sandbox for his birthday.
+I’m in the process of landscaping the backyard, so I wanted the sandbox to look nice.
+I also wanted a roof to provide shade on hot days.
 This Sandbox with Roof DIY looks so cute in the backyard and Indigo absolutely loves it!

 This took a day to build, but it wasn’t really that difficult.
 It really helps if you have an extra person.
 Indigo was sooo psyched to play in the finished sandbox.
 He’s in it all the time now!
 It keeps him occupied for hours, which frees up some time for me to garden.
 Win, Win!

 KEEP IN TOUCH!
 FOR MORE INSPIRATION, TUTORIALS, AND FREE KNITTING PATTERNS, SIGN UP FOR OUR WEEKLY NEWSLETTER:

 (As an Amazon Associate I earn from qualifying purchases)

 (I used pressure-treated, but you can also use cedar or pine)

 2×4- 2, 12 foot